 In general, increasing the minimum size limit would be expected to result in negative effects relative to the difficulty for fishermen to land a legal size hogfish.
 Negative effects would also result from an increase in dead discards, as fishermen find it wasteful if they are prohibited from retaining a fish that is already dead.
 The majority of hogfish are caught by recreational fishermen while spearfishing in the Gulf (SEDAR 37 2014).
-Due to the 100% discard mortality for recreational spearfishing (Section 2.4), increasing the minimum size limit would be expected to result in an increase in dead discards if it is difficult for spearfishers to identify a legal size hogfish under an increased minimum size while underwater.
-On the other hand, indirect benefits could result if the increased minimum size limit slows the rate of harvest enough to avoid an inseason closure, triggered by reaching the ACL.
+Due to the 100% discard mortality for recreational spearfishing (Section 2.4), increasing the minimum size limit would be expected to result in an increase in dead discards if it is difficult for spearfishers to identify a legal size hogfish under an increased minimum size limit while underwater.
+On the other hand, indirect benefits could result if the increased minimum size limit slows the rate of harvest enough to avoid an in-season closure, triggered by reaching the ACL.
 Additional effects would not be expected from retaining the current minimum size limit of 12 inches FL (Alternative 1).
-However, an inseason closure would be most likely to occur under Alternative 1, as the most hogfish would be retainable (all hogfish 12 inches FL and greater).
+However, an in-season closure would be most likely to occur under Alternative 1, as the most hogfish would be retainable (all hogfish 12 inches FL and greater).

-Negative effects would be expected to increase as the minimum size limit increases.
-Thus, a 16-inch FL minimum size limit (Preferred Alternative 4) would be expected to result in the greatest negative effects among the alternatives.
-These effects would decrease in intensity under Alternative 3 followed by Alternative 2.
-In terms of indirect effects, the potential for negative effects would be reversed; an in-season ACL closure would be least likely under the largest minimum size limit (Preferred Alternative 4), followed by Alternative 3 then Alternative 2.
-However, due to the expected reductions in landings under each of Alternatives 2-4 (Table 2.4.5) and the current preferred alternative in Action 3 to increase the ACL to 219,000 lbs ww, it is likely that a substantial quota underage could occur from a greater increase to the minimum size limit, compared to Alternative 1.
+Direct negative effects would be expected to increase as the minimum size limit increases.
+Thus, a 16-inch FL minimum size limit (Alternative 4) would be expected to result in the greatest negative effects among the alternatives.
+These effects would decrease in intensity under Alternative 3 followed by Preferred Alternative 2.
+In terms of indirect effects, the potential for negative effects would be reversed; an in-season ACL closure would be least likely under the largest minimum size limit (Alternative 4), followed by Alternative 3 then Preferred Alternative 2.
+However, due to the expected reductions in landings under each of Alternatives 2 - 4 (Table 2.4.5) and the current preferred alternative in Action 3 to increase the ACL to 219,000 lbs ww for the years 2016 - 2018, it is likely that a substantial quota underage could occur from a greater increase to the minimum size limit, compared to Alternative 1.

-Although a larger minimum size limit would also provide greater biological benefits for the stock, potentially resulting in increased long-term social benefits from a healthier stock, increasing the minimum size limit to 16 inches FL (Preferred Alternative 4) is the greatest increase among the alternatives and is expected to reduce the recreational harvest by 46% and the commercial harvest by 40% (Table 2.4.5).
-Given the status of the West Florida stock as neither overfished nor undergoing overfishing (SEDAR 37 2014), additional negative effects may be expected from increasing the minimum size limit by four inches, especially from the recreational sector.
+Although a larger minimum size limit would provide greater biological benefits for the stock, potentially resulting in increased long-term social benefits from a healthier stock, greater dead discards and a reduced harvest would be expected.
+Increasing the minimum size limit to 16 inches FL (Alternative 4) is the greatest increase among the alternatives and is expected to reduce the recreational harvest by 46% and the commercial harvest by 40% (Table 2.4.5).
+Adopting a 16-inch FL minimum size limit would allow the minimum size limit to be consistent in all Florida waters, as this is the preferred alternative for the east Florida/Florida Keys stock in the rebuilding plan being developed by South Atlantic Council.
+However, given the status of the West Florida stock as neither overfished nor undergoing overfishing (SEDAR 37 2014), additional negative effects would be expected from increasing the minimum size limit by four inches, especially from the recreational sector.
 These negative effects would be manifested by further dissatisfaction with fishery management and would most likely occur off the central west Florida coast, especially among anglers fishing from Pinellas County (Figure 3.5.3).
+Thus, increasing the minimum size to 14 inches FL (Preferred Alternative 2) is expected to slow the rate of harvest, thereby enabling the season to potentially remain open year-round, while not restricting harvest to a level that could result in a substantial quota overage and corresponding lost harvest opportunities.